|cover main news cv research data public teaching ENJ|

 |Research interests / Nadia L. Zakamska

 I am interested in many topics in observational and theoretical astrophysics.
-Below is a brief description of some of the topics of my past and current research, from quasars to exo-planets to black hole jets to cosmology.
+Below is a brief description of some of the topics of my past and current research, from exotic stellar binaries to planet formation to quasars to exo-planets to black hole jets to cosmology.

 Quasar feedback is one of the major puzzles in galaxy formation theory.
 The word "feedback" implies that the quasar must have a strong effect on its large-scale environment: its entire host galaxy or even the inter-galactic matter.
 Quasar feedback can provide a natural explanation for the upper limit on the mass of galaxies in the local universe; for the black-hole / bulge correlations; and for the similarity between the black hole accretion history and the star formation history of the Universe.
 The only problem is that the direct observations of this phenomen have been extremely hard to come by!

 Our group obtained ground-breaking observations of powerful quasar winds, and we are now using Magellan, Gemini, Herschel, EVLA, Hubble, Chandra and ALMA data to further characterize their phenomenology and physical conditions.
 We are studying this phenomenon both at low redshifts, where high-quality observations can yield a detailed physical description of this process, and at high redshifts, when quasar winds made the greatest impact on the formation of massive galaxies.
-Several observational projects on quasar feedback are available for students and postdocs.
-Here are some of our recent papers on this topic:
+My group, my collaborators and I published dozens of papers on this topic.
+Furthermore, in collaboration with Prof. Veilleux (UMd College Park) and my former postdoc Dr. Wylezalek we have an approved JWST program to further study quasar winds.

 [Picture: example kinematic maps of quasar winds (intensity, radial velocity, FWHM); credit: Liu, Zakamska et al. MNRAS, 2013a, 2013b, 2014 based on Gemini GMOS data]